KhronosGroup/Khronosdotorg/api/opencl/resources.md

 *  	[Beignet: OpenCL Implementation for Ivy Bridge on Linux](http://cgit.freedesktop.org/beignet/tree/README.md) - The Beignet GPGPU System for Intel Ivybridge GPUs
 *   [Intel(R) Graphics Compute Runtime for OpenCL](https://github.com/intel/compute-runtime) - The Intel(R) Graphics Compute Runtime for OpenCL(TM) is a open source project to converge Intel's development efforts on OpenCL(TM) compute stacks supporting the GEN graphics hardware architecture.
-*   [MCSDK HPC 3.x OpenCL](http://processors.wiki.ti.com/index.php/MCSDK_HPC_3.x_OpenCL) - MCSDK is an OpenCL 1.1 implementation.
-The OpenCL specification defines a platform model with a Host and Compute Devices.
-For this implementation the Host is an ARM Cortex-A15 Linux CPU and the Compute Device is a collection of 8 Texas Instruments' C66x DSP cores, exposed as one virtual accelerator device with 8 compute units.
+*   [TI OpenCL-DSP](http://software-dl.ti.com/mctools/esd/docs/opencl/index.html) - TI has an OpenCL 1.1 implementation for SoCs with C66x DSPs such as the AM572x.
 *   [Portable OpenCL (pocl)](http://pocl.sourceforge.net) - Portable Computing Language (pocl) aims to become a MIT-licensed open source implementation of the OpenCL standard which can be easily adapted for new targets and devices, both for homogeneous CPU and heterogenous GPUs/accelerators.

 ## Language Bindings to OpenCL